life-itself/tao/governance/v1/README.md

 ## Definition of Membership and how to join

-_Do you want Life Itself to be a slightly more exclusive 'Invite only' network, or do you want it to be very open and inclusive.
+_Do you want AET to be a slightly more exclusive 'Invite only' network, or do you want it to be very open and inclusive.
 There's no right answer, both are useful in different ways, but it would be good to state here._

 _E.g.
 How do you get invited to a gathering?
 Through invitation by a current Supporter after approval by their Family Facilitator or a Board Member._

-Life Itself obviously welcomes all kinds of participation.
+AET obviously welcomes all kinds of participation.
 However for what we are terming members (and this phrasing or definition could change in future) this or something similar would be likely.

 ## What is a (major) initiative?